jakobroenn02/P2-Projekt/README.md

 When pulling from git:
 - run npm install
-- create .env file with DBURL to db you want to connect to.
+- create .env file with DBURL to db you want to connect to, and JWTSECRET.

 To run the application
-- run npm devStart
+- run npm devStart (requires nodemon)
 - or run nodemon app.js
 - or run node app.js